Today, we will talk about the best Canon lens for night photography.

 However, we hope to give the 12 best Canon lenses for night photography tonight so you can make better nightly decisions.

-We live in a beautiful era for night photography, as most of the lenses from the last 2 to 3 years will excel at night photography.
+We live in a beautiful era for night photography, as most lenses made in the last two to three years excel at this art.

 And these are my favorite lenses that I recommend to you for the best night epic shots.